Ischaemic Affairs of the Heart

 1. Nepean Hospital successfully relocated its Emergency Department to the ground-floor of the new 14-story building at the end of January 2023 [return]

-4. On 13 Feb 2023 my cardiologist reviewed recent blood tests and was surprised that my total cholesterol had plunged from its typical 5.2 value to 2.0 mmol/L. Consequently he advised halving the dose of Atorvastatin to 40mg a day.
-A follow-up with my new GP on 20 Mar 2023 still had my total cholesterol at 2.8 mmol/L, so the dose was further halved to 20mg per day [return]
+3. On 13 Feb 2023 my cardiologist reviewed recent blood tests and was surprised that my total cholesterol had plunged from its typical 5.2 value to 2.0 mmol/L. Consequently he advised halving the dose of Atorvastatin to 40mg a day.
+A follow–up with my new GP on 20 Mar 2023 still had my total cholesterol at 2.8 mmol/L, so the dose was further halved to 20mg per day.
+In May 2024 it was further tweaked to 30mg a day [return]

-5. Much to my surprise, my cardiologist told me I should have gone back to swimming laps about 6 weeks after receiving the stents.
-His logic was impeccable: if I could swim for years with blocked arteries, then I should be able to easily do it now the major blockages had been cleared… [return]
+5. Much to my surprise, my cardiologist told me I should have resumed swimming laps about 6 weeks after receiving the stents.
+His logic was impeccable: if I could swim for years with blocked arteries, then I should also be able to do it after the major blockages had been removed… [return]

 Further Reading